NinjaBearStudioTech/Documentation/Writerside/topics/inventory/inv_changelog.md

 # Changelog
 <primary-label ref="inventory"/>

-## 2.7.39
+## 2.11.41
 <secondary-label ref="wip"/>
 ```
 [added] Item prerequisites that can be applied when the item is being added to the inventory or an equipment state is being set.
+[added] Support for Customizable Objects (Mutable) for Equipment State Representations.
+[added] Preliminary checks for pickups, before adding them to inventories.
+Includes stack change and synchronization for pickup quantities.
+[added] Introduced a new specialized base widget for grid-based containers.
-[improved] Removed timer from Equipment Manager used to wait for a controller.
+[improvement] Removed timer from Equipment Manager used to wait for a controller.
 Added broadcasts for avatars and owners to the Inventory Subsystem.
+[improvement] Helper function to move equipment items between storage and equipment containers (i.e. "right click equip").
+[improvement] Introduced an option to create a brush based on the icon, for the User Interface ViewModel.
+[improvement] Promoted spatial layouts and linked containers from experimental to beta.
 [fix] Get Inventory from the Function Library will be able to navigate Pawn/Player States/Controllers for inventory search.
 [fix] Ensured that items with equipment without a presence for their initial state are always initialized.
 ```